 Zine from the CancerGram 3 of 18, covering events of late 2015 and the road trip in the spring of 2016..

 The Toledo job had ended and I didn’t yet have another.
 It was decided that I would move out to Arizona to live with my brother, who had a big house.
 My mother had helped him buy it a few years earlier thinking that she might retire there at some point.
-In the meantime, my brother lived in a 3br 3ba by himself.
+In the meantime, my brother lived in the house by himself.
 He said he’d love the company.
 I shipped my stuff and took the road trip.

 My first trip out to Phoenix went smoothly.
-I even started seeing someone, which made my leaking problems an issue.
+I even started seeing someone, which made my leaking problems more of an issue.
 For the first time in my life, I was a prude who didn’t really pursue sexual contact.
-I tried to be honest about what I was experiencing with her, but it was too embarrassing.
+I tried to be honest with her about what I was experiencing, but I didn’t understand what was happening and it was too embarrassing.

-By the time I was interviewing for the job in Memphis in early 2016, I had taken myself off all of the prostate medication in the hope that my body would go back to normal.
+By the time I was interviewing for the job in Memphis in early 2016, I had stopped taking all of the prostate medication in the hope that my body would go back to normal.
 I still thought that my lack of sex function was a side effect of the medication.
-Luckily, the anal leakage subsided, but I still had all the other problems.
+The anal leakage subsided, but I still had the other problems.
 I was thinking of the prostate itself as the nexus of masculinity — this minor bit of flesh through which so many masculine functions were expressed.

 Driving up to Magdalena was lovely.
 I started to see the landscape features that I find so attractive as a midwestern boy — the yellow grasses, rocky outcroppings and deep green bushes of the high altitude American West.
 I had remembered being shocked by this palette on my first road trip west, back in 2005.
 Here it was again, waiting for me.
 I started to fantasize about living out there, on this remote strip of elevated plains.
 I wondered if they had good internet.